Three-Points/city-server/readme.md

 Husky is a tool that helps you to configure git hooks.
 Since the reason for use git hooks because each commit has the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) structure.

-Also, the Github Actions is a tool that helps you to run the tests and build the project.
+Also, the GitHub Actions is a tool that helps you to run the tests and build the project.

 > **Note.** You can view this feature at `.github/workflows` directory.